gautamtata/speeding-uber/README.md

 2. The data set is taken midday after peek rush hours so that drivers "are given more opportunity to speed"
 3. Color scheme is as follow :
     - Green : Driver is following within reported speed limits.
     - Yellow : Driver is driving within 25% of the speed limits.
-(Ex: 28 mph in a 25 mph zone)
+(Ex: 28 kmph in a 25 kmph zone)
     - Red : Driver is driving at excessive speeds ( x > 25% of the speed limit)

 4. Borrowed from Alex Drake (@alex-drake) : Since Uber only reports OSM speeds for 5 or more vehicles on the street and provides a mean speed and standard deviation any speed detection.
 Since Uber does not provide a vehicle count, mean speeds cannot be weighted appropriately.
 Therefore, 1/std_dev has been used as a weight.